statiqdev/Website/input/web/content-and-data/archives.md

 }
 ```

-In a group page the value of `GroupKey` contains the group value (for example, the tag) and the child documents (accessable with `Document.GetChildren()`) contains each item (for example, each blog post for the tag).
+In a group page the value of `GroupKey` contains the group value (for example, the tag) and the child documents (accessible with `Document.GetChildren()`) contains each item (for example, each blog post for the tag).

 In an index page the child documents contains each of groups (for example, each tag).